ddc7678/geo-location-access-control/TESTING.md

 # Test Results Document for Node.js IP Geo Location Access Control

 ## Unit Test
-This container was deplyed as an AWS ECS, Once the container was running with the IP Address: 44.202.125.194 an AWS Route 53 DNS entry was created for geoaccesscontrol.darrell.net pointing to the IP Address.
-As part of the AWS ECS a network access rulewas created to allow TCP port 3000.
-Then an iniital test was done from a web browser to the URL http://geoaccesscontrol.darrell.net/protected and the exprected resulets of message: "Welcome, US user!" were returned.
+This container was deployed as an AWS ECS.
+Once the container was running with the IP Address: 44.202.125.194, an AWS Route 53 DNS entry was created for geoaccesscontrol.darrell.net, pointing to the IP Address.
+As part of the AWS ECS, a network access rule was created to allow access to TCP port 3000.
+Then an initial test was performed from a web browser to the URL http://geoaccesscontrol.darrell.net/protected to make sure the expected results of message: "Welcome, US user!" was returned.

-Next was to setup a test from difrent countries.
-This was accomplished with a website tool: https://globalping.io/ The tool was setup to do an http request on port 3000 from 25 global test points.
-Here are the resulets.
+Next was to set up a test from different countries.
+This was accomplished with a website tool: https://globalping.io/ The tool was set up to do this via an HTTP request on port 3000 from 25 global test points.
+Here are the results.

 https://globalping.io?measurement=HRUXg9SFgV6cUS2X